XFX: Video cards

-Originally, XFX produced only Nvidia graphics cards; in 2009, XFX switched to manufacturing ATI (now AMD) graphics cards.
-While it kept selling Nvidia mid-range cards for some time, it later ceased producing any GeForce graphics cards.
+Originally, XFX produced only Nvidia graphics cards; in 2009, XFX began manufacturing AMD (known as ATI at the time) graphics cards.
+XFX continued selling mid-range Nvidia cards through early 2010, then ceased producing any Nvidia graphics cards in October 2010.

 Warranty

 All XFX graphics cards sold in the US or Canada previously came with a "double-lifetime" warranty.
-This warranty gave lifetime coverage to the original buyer and, in addition, a subsequent owner of the used graphics card.
+This warranty gave lifetime coverage to the original buyer and a subsequent owner of the used graphics card.
 However, it was only valid if the card was registered with XFX directly within 30 days of purchase.
-In January 2012, with the introduction of its Radeon HD 7970 graphics cards, XFX silently discontinued its famous "double-lifetime" warranties, stating it was not sustainable.
-The lifetime warranty is not available for Radeon R 300-series or greater.
-It is only offered for the following models if they are registered within 30 days of purchase:
+In January 2012, with the introduction of its Radeon HD 7970 graphics cards, XFX silently discontinued the program, stating it was no longer profitable nor sustainable.

-XFX Radeon R 200-Series Double Dissipation Edition and HD 7000 Series Double Dissipation Edition Graphics Cards.